 31st October is the official deadline for applications, both to your LEA and Rickmansworth School.
 However if this date falls in half term, you should ensure your SIF is received by us before half term.

 What is the DfE number of Rickmansworth School?

 Is the Supplementary Information Form (SIF) available on-line?

-The SIF will be available to download from our website from the beginning of term.
+The SIF will be available to either complete online or as a download from our website from the beginning of term.
 If you are applying under either Criterion 5 (Musical Aptitude) or Criterion 6 (Academic Ability), please do not complete and submit the form until your child has taken the test(s).